5 Steps to Convert an Excel File to XML File

 Conclusion

-Throughout the article, I’ve tried to show you to convert an Excel file to an XML file with 5 simple steps.
+Throughout the article, I’ve tried to show you how to convert an Excel file to an XML file with 5 simple steps.
 I hope, after reading this blog, you can export your own Excel file as an XML file with ease.
 Still, if you face any problems, let me know in the comment section.
 Regards!

 Related Articles